 Tips To Be Prepared For An Emergency

 You never know when you could be caught in an emergency.
-Last year Texas saw a power outage affecting millions of people.
+A power outage could affect millions of people for days.
 Being prepared can definitely help alleviate some stress both now, and if an emergency does arise.
 We’ve done our research to find what experts say are the most important things to remember and to have on hand.
 These include tips for short-term emergencies, as well more long-term situations.

 Experts suggest that it is a good idea to have 3 month’s to a 1 year’s supply of basic foods on hand.
 Especially if you have a large family, that can be a lot of food!